- 1. Getting Started

 - Published with GitBook

-Contact can be imported via user interface from a CSV file.
+Contacts can be imported via the user interface from a CSV file.
+You can either import in the browser or you can let a background job do it.

 - Go to Contacts.